Phone Therapy And Video Chat Therapy For Teens While Quarantined

 Parents, You Are An Important Part Of Your Teen’s Therapy

 You can be crucial in supporting your teen around what they are working on and towards.
-While you might not always be physically present in the therapy session, your support matters and we will be in communication as much as you, your teen and their therapist decides is appropriate.
+While you might not always be physically present in the therapy session in our Lower Manhattan or Park Slope, Brooklyn therapy offices, your support matters and we will be in communication as much as you, your teen, and their therapist decides is appropriate.
 Sometimes coming in for sessions will be needed, either alone or with the whole family.
 At the same time, we want this place to be a safe zone for your child so we work hard to be sure that happens.
 Family sessions do not have to be horrible.
 We want to create something positive and meaningful in our time together so you can feel good about it when you walk out of here.

 Medications are not something we push or reject.
 Sometimes they are helpful in supporting people briefly or for longer periods of time.
 We work with some great psychiatrists to determine if and when medications are appropriate.
 If they are then we prefer to maintain communication to be sure you and your teen receive well-coordinated care.